Steh/steh.github.io/_posts/2023-03-24-Splunk-Attack-Range.md

 10.0.1.XX -> 192.168.56.XX
 ```

-# Used Applications
+# some of the applications used to build all of this
 * Vagrant
+  * allows you to create and configure lightweight, reproducible, and portable virtual development environments
 * Poetry
-  * "is a tool for dependency management and packaging in Python.
-It allows you to declare the libraries your project depends on and it will manage (install/update) them for you."
+  * dependency management and packaging tool for Python
 * VirtualBox
+  * virtualization platform that allows you to create and run virtual machines on your computer
+* Ansible
+  * automate IT tasks such as configuration management, application deployment, and infrastructure provisioning
 * Atomic Red Team
+  * framework for testing endpoint detection and response (EDR) and other security controls
 * PurpleSharp
+  * tool created by Microsoft that simulates adversary techniques based on the MITRE ATT&CK framework in a Windows environment.

 # references
 * [Github Splunk Attack Range](https://github.com/splunk/attack_range)
 * [Attack Range Local](https://attack-range.readthedocs.io/en/latest/Attack_Range_Local.html)